rubayahasansinthiya-lab/Network-Security/packet-sniffing/format-mac-address-python-tutorial.md

 # How to Format a MAC Address in Python

-This guide explains, in simple English, how to take a raw MAC address (from a packet sniffer) and turn it into a normal, human-readable format.
+This guide explains, how to take a raw MAC address (from a packet sniffer) and turn it into a normal, human-readable format.

 ---